 Things to do in Utrecht with kids

 The Netherlands has so much to offer for kids.
-Utrecht, in the center of The Netherlands, is another fun city to visit.
+In the center of The Netherlands, you’ll find Utrecht, another fun city to visit.
 Walking in the city center feels like walking around a historical open-air museum.
 Did you know there’s a Miffy Museum (Nijntje Museum)?
 The Miffy Museum is a great place to visit with young kids (up til about age 5).
 And we can also recommend the Railway Museum (Spoorwegmuseum).
 For kids up til age 7 playground De Torteltuin is a small haven in a bustling city.
 Older kids will greatly enjoy the Griftpark.
 De Haar Castle (Kasteel de Haar) just outside of the city’s boundaries, is a castle that seems to have come right out of a fairytale.
 But there’s more to the province of Utrecht than just Utrecht city.
 De Utrechtse Heuvelrug (the hillside of Utrecht) is a lovely nature area.
 This is where the Pyramid of Austerlitz is located.

 Pyramid of Austerlitz – Woudenberg